Jaya1717/university_portal/README.md

 # university_portal
-A web page to access university information easily Using Html and css created a web page
+A web page to access university information easily.
+This project is done using html and css.